cncf/techdocs/docs/search-best-practice.md

 ### Cons
-- Difficult to configure and setup
+- Can be difficult to configure and setup.
+If a team is already using hugo/docsy, this should be *very* easy to setup.
 - Requires javascript knowledge

 # When Is It Best To Use One Over Another?
 If you are looking to create a search capability for your open source project without having to depend on a 3rd party service, then you should consider using [Lunr](https://lunrjs.com/).
 You can take a look at [this](https://github.com/vitessio/website/pull/1119) pull request to see how we used Lunr to implement search in Vitess docs website.

-If you are looking for a quick and easy way to setup search without caring too much about cost, customization, and 3rd party dependency, then you should consider going for [Docsearch by Algolia](https://docsearch.algolia.com/).
+If you are looking to setup search without caring too much about cost, customization, and 3rd party dependency, then you should consider going for [Docsearch by Algolia](https://docsearch.algolia.com/).

 If you are looking to create a search for documentation irrespective of where it’s hosted (separate site), then you should consider the [Programmable Search Engine (Google search)](https://developers.google.com/custom-search/docs/overview).